Pocketlove/SimpleChat/README.md

 Since essentially both clients act as each other's server, this chat is peer-to-peer.

-Ignore any bad practices (of which there are probably many) that you may encounter - I was really young back then.
+Ignore any bad practices (of which there are many) that you may encounter - I was really young back then.
 Same goes for any bugs that you ecounter.
 Since this project is long abandoned, I'm not planning on fixing anything - it does what it was intended to do well enough.
 Feel free to fix it for yourself if you want though.